smart-edge-open/EMCO/docs/design/Logical_Clouds.md

 Logical Clouds have to exist before the instantiation of apps / Deployment Intent Groups can take place (as mentioned above).

 Let's take a look at the examples bundled with EMCO, which can be seen in `main/src/tools/emcoctl/examples/`.
 There are two Logical Cloud -related folders there:
-* `l1`, containing emcoctl yaml files that deploy a sample 2-cluster Level-1 Logical Cloud
+* `l1`, containing emcoctl yaml files that deploy a sample 2-cluster Standard Logical Cloud
-* `l0`, containing emcoctl yaml files that deploy a sample 2-cluster Level-0 Logical Cloud
+* `l0`, containing emcoctl yaml files that deploy a sample 2-cluster Admin Logical Cloud

 For consistency, both folders contain 3 identically-named files (but they are not the same):
 * `1-logical-cloud-prerequisites.yaml`, defines all Logical Cloud -related resources that need to be created on a clean deployment